Biolab-PoliTO/ML-STIM/README.md

 Bugs are tracked as **GitHub issues**.
 Whenever you report an issue, please make sure to:
 1. Use a concise and descriptive title
-2. Report your MATLAB version
+2. Report your Python version
 3. Report whether the code ran successfully on the test data available within the repository.